faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/transparency_in_the_modern_church.md

 ## Discussion

-It seems self-evident from the above examples that the institution and leadership have failed in at least some ways to make relevant data accessible to others, and a general spirit of transparency is a more recent development.
+It seems evident from the above examples that the institution and leadership have failed in at least some ways to make relevant data accessible to others, and a general spirit of transparency is a more recent development.

 At a broad-stroke level, perhaps the statements regarding transparency by Elder Ballard and Dr. Holbrook remain reasonable characterizations?
 It could be argued that since this analysis did not uncover copious clear-cut examples of hiding that the general rule is one of transparency?
 At the very least, we can argue that transparency has improved in many regards.
 Recent efforts such as the [Joseph Smith Papers](https://www.josephsmithpapers.org/), the [publication of George Q. Cannon's journal](https://www.churchhistorianspress.org/news/chpress-publishes-george-q-cannon-journals?lang=eng), and the announcement that the Church [will publish the William Clayton diaries](https://juvenileinstructor.org/breaking-news-lds-church-to-publish-the-william-clayton-diaries/) point to a recent trend in openness to critical records.

 However, it is difficult to acknowledge these recent strides in transparency without simultaneously appreciating past limitations and failures.
-Faithful Latter-day Saint historians like Leonard Arrington and Lester Bush have documented a general attitude of data suppression among top LDS leadership.
-And, in emphasizing recent efforts at openness, Steven Snow acknowledged: "in the past there was a tendency to keep a lot of the records closed or at least not give access to information."
+Faithful Latter-day Saint historians like Leonard Arrington and Lester Bush have documented a general attitude of data suppression among top LDS leadership in the past.
+And, in emphasizing recent efforts at openness, Steven Snow [acknowledged](https://mi.byu.edu/truth-in-church-history-excerpts-from-the-religious-educators-qa-with-elder-steven-snow/): "in the past there was a tendency to keep a lot of the records closed or at least not give access to information."

 ### Motivation and consequences

 Should we label these instances "hiding"?  *Hiding* tends to imply a particular dishonest motivation.
-Perhaps LDS leadership genuinely viewed their own actions as honest and honorable in every case?
+Perhaps LDS leadership genuinely viewed their own actions as honest and honorable in most or all cases?
 To be fair, leaders may have been animated by a number of different motivations or in some instances simply made mistakes.
 For instance, failures in transparency may be viewed as springing from:[^motivations_overlap]

 1. An honest mistake
 2. Benign ignorance